katzenpost/katzenpost/drafts/dspool.rst

 An add-once-remove-once set collection is an AOSDS which defines membership in various sets.
-It can be thought of as logically equivalent to a number of "2P-Set" (two-phase set) CRDTs, which you can read more about in the CRDT article on wikipedia.
+It can be thought of as logically equivalent to a number of "2P-Set" (two-phase set) CRDTs [WIKICRDT]_.
 There are two types of messages which can be written to this spool:

 - add(setname, item)
 - remove(setname, item)